erizov/Professor/semester_7/lecture_41_llm_advanced/chain_of_thought/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Chain Of Thought for a specific use case (e.g., nearly sortdatasetata)
+7. Optimize Chain Of Thought for a specific employ case (e.g., nearly sortdatasetata)
 8. Implement a parallel or distributed version of Chain Of Thought
 9. Compare Chain Of Thought performance with alternative algorithms on large datasets